Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 The Soho Room:

 It is the second most popular room in Westminster Council House and seats 14 guests with 6 standing.
-Again, light and airy with a carved feature fireplace and stunning chandelier.
+Again, it is light and airy with a carved feature fireplace and stunning chandelier.
 The room is painted in a muted pale green.

 The Knightsbridge Room: